 Realistic – Realistic vs. achievable are similar components that both need to be weighed when you consider an SEO goal.
 A goal might be achievable but the timeline, resources, and expertise could ultimately make it unrealistic.
 This is something you want to know before you start.

-Timeline – “How long will it take?” is a question I get all the time and for good reason.
+Timeline – “How long will it take?” is a question we get all the time and for good reason.
 While it’s only going to be an educated guess your SEO team should be able to give you a ballpark timeline to reach your objectives.
 Several factors go into that evaluation like your competition, resources, and the specific goal being targeted.

 Local SEO Goals

 You shouldn’t put all your focus on high rankings for any particular keyword.
 Chances are there’s dozen or hundreds of keywords that could bring valuable traffic to your site.
-With that said, your local SEO provider should still be tracking your positions for top target keywords.
+With that said, your home improvment SEO provider should still be tracking your positions for top target keywords.
 They should be able to show you upwards movement over time for popular keywords where the user-intent matches up with the products or services your business offers.
 Additionally, tracking your rankings will also alert your seo team to any position drops that might indicate a penalty, algorithm update, or movement by competitors that you need to be aware of.

 Local Organic Traffic

 A study by Go-Globe found that 78% of local searches result in a phone call.
 That’s a big number!
 Phone calls are a high quality sales opportunity for many local businesses so this is a goal that makes SEO a perfect fit.
-You should be measuring phone calls from your website, and even more importantly from your Google My Business listing to evaluate how your seo strategy is impacting sales opportunities.
+You should be measuring phone calls from your website, and even more importantly from your Google Business Profile to evaluate how your SEO strategy is impacting sales opportunities.
 The GMB listing is the top lead generator for many local businesses so those results shouldn’t be excluded from your analysis.

 Forms, Texts, and Chat Submissions